How Much Does Air Conditioning Service Cost?

-Not only does your AC system help you to stay comfortable, it’s also vital to your health when we’re here in the dog days of summer.
-As a result, when the cool air suddenly isn’t blowing or the system won’t turn on at all, you’re not able to look around for more than a couple days.
+Not only does your AC system keep you comfortable, it’s also a health necessity during the dog days of summer.
+For that reason, when the chilly air suddenly isn’t blowing or your AC won’t come on at all, you’re not able to shop around for several days.

-When your air conditioning goes out in the extreme temperatures of the summer, you might not have time to shop around for multiple quotes or research what you can expect to pay.
-Not having an idea how much repairs can cost when the AC service tech knocks on your door can be intimidating, so we’re here to provide some price ranges on some common services so you won’t be alarmed when Peachtree Service Experts Heating & Air Conditioning comes to get you cooling again.
+When your air conditioner dies in the heat of the summer, you may not have time to call around for different quotes or research how much you may have to pay.
+Not having an idea how much you can expect to pay when the air conditioning service tech arrives can be intimidating, so we’re here to provide some price ranges on some common services so you won’t be surprised when Stallion Heating and Air Conditioning arrives to get you cool and comfortable again.

 - Refrigerant Leak Detection & Repair: $150 – $500